Skip to main content

 What Are Clusters?

-Every event has an attribute field containing JSON data.
-Clusters group events by extracting a string value from this JSON using a Mustache template, then grouping events with similar extracted values.
-For example, if your events have attributes like {"error_message": "Connection timeout", "url": "..."}, you can cluster by {{error_message}} to group similar errors together.
+Every signal event has a payload field containing JSON data.
+Clusters group events by extracting a string value from this JSON using a simple Mustache-style template (top-level keys only), then grouping events with similar extracted values.
+For example, if your events have payloads like {"error_message": "Connection timeout", "url": "..."}, you can cluster by {{error_message}} to group similar errors together.
 Common patterns that emerge:

 • Similar failures - Errors with the same root cause, regardless of surface differences (for example, 47 failures all caused by lazy-loaded content).